Extreme Music

 Extreme Music is a production music arm of Sony Music Publishing.
 The company creates and licenses music for use in television, film, advertising and online media.
 Their library includes music from artists and composers such as Quincy Jones, Hans Zimmer, George Martin, Snoop Dogg, Xzibit, Junkie XL, Labrinth, Ramin Djawadi, Timbaland, Ricky Reed, Brian Tyler, Blues Saraceno, Rodney Jerkins, Eddie Kramer, John Debney, Two Steps from Hell, Andrea Datzman and Dweezil Zappa.
 Extreme Music is headquartered in London, with its creative operations based in Santa Monica, California.
+As of 2026, its library contained around 28,000 songs.

 History

 Extreme Music was founded in London by Russell Emanuel and Dolph Taylor in 1997.
 Emanuel had played bass with a punk band, Class Ties, and worked a day job as a studio assistant at MCA Music Publishing and Abbey Road Studios.
 After leaving MCA, Emanuel worked at Bruton, a production music library which produced sound-alike music that was recorded, produced, and licensed inexpensively.
 He recorded one sound-alike album for Bruton, and financed his band's touring through the royalties the album generated.

 Emanuel also managed bands, including Stiff Little Fingers.
 After beginning a job at a third production library, MatchMusic, Emanuel and Stiff Little Fingers drummer Dolph Taylor began to compose music for MatchMusic together.
 They built a MIDI suite, and when not on tour, they recorded original tracks that reflected their own musical sensibilities.
 "We were forever knocking our heads against old-school attitudes and being told that 'This is what the marketplace likes.'
 But we were seeing a new generation of editors coming into the industry and going to clubs and hearing all these thumping records, and they wanted to know why production music didn't sound like that," Taylor said in a 2003 interview.
 Taylor and Emanuel decided to approach commercial artists, some of whom they already knew, and ask them to record production music tracks.